 by Monica Tadros, M.D., F.A.C.S.

 Repair of facial cancer defects that have been created using the Mohs technique often utilize healthy adjacent skin flaps or skin grafts.
-Large facial cancers occasionally need to be repaired using free tissue transfer, ie skin, muscle, and/or bone from a different part of the body brought to fill the facial defect.
+Large facial cancers occasionally need to be repaired by the best facial plastic surgeon in New York using free tissue transfer, ie skin, muscle, and/or bone from a different part of the body brought to fill the facial defect.

 Cleft lip repair